Derivative Of Square Root Of X

 Example:

 A ladder 5 meters long is leaning against a wall.
-The base of the ladder is pulled away from the wall at a rate of 0.5 m/s.
+Still, the base of the ladder is pulled away from the wall at a rate of 0.
+5 m/s.
 How fast is the top of the ladder sliding down the wall when the base of the ladder is 4 meters from the wall?

 1. Set up the equation: